alifthi/CovidClassification/README.md

 # CovidClassification

-this model  from Radiology image can detect that a person have covid-19
+this model can detect who have covid-19 from Radiology image

 Dataset downloaded from following link: